campfire-digital-services/liferay-dm-folder-downloader/README.md

 ## Downloads

-The latest releases are available from [SourceForge](https://sourceforge.net/projects/permeance-apps/files/liferay-documents-and-media-downloader/ "Documents and Media Downloader").
+The latest release is available from [SourceForge - Documents and Media Downloader](https://sourceforge.net/projects/permeance-apps/files/liferay-documents-and-media-downloader/ "Documents and Media Downloader").

-You can also download or install the hook from [Liferay Marketplace](https://www.liferay.com/marketplace/-/mp/application/21674918?_7_WAR_osbportlet_backURL=%2Fmarketplace%2F-%2Fmp%2Fcategory%2F11232561 "DOcuments and Media Downloader")
+You can also download or install the hook from [Liferay Marketplace - Documents and Media Downloader](https://www.liferay.com/marketplace/-/mp/application/21674918?_7_WAR_osbportlet_backURL=%2Fmarketplace%2F-%2Fmp%2Fcategory%2F11232561 "Documents and Media Downloader")

 ## Usage